-About the last year I’ve been playing and enjoying the game Assassin’s Creed Odyssey which is set in ancient Greece.
-In the countries around the Mediterranean sea they eat a very different diet than we do in the Nordic countries, and that has always fascinated and inspired me.
-This is my recipe for a delicious sourdough olive bread.
+For the last year, I’ve been playing and enjoying the game Assassin’s Creed Odyssey which is set in ancient Greece.
+The countries around the Mediterranean sea, eat a very different diet than we do in the Nordic countries, and that has always fascinated and inspired me.
+This is my recipe for delicious sourdough olive bread.

-This bread is a step up in hydration from my sourdough bread for beginners that has a hydration of 70%.
-That bread is a bit more forgiving if you don’t get the gluten all the way, but this higher hydration helps with getting a bread that will stay fresh longer.
+This bread is a step up in hydration from my sourdough bread for beginners which has a hydration of 70%.
+That bread is a bit more forgiving if you don’t get the gluten all the way, but this higher hydration helps with getting bread that will stay fresh longer.

 A breads hydration is the ratio of the total water in regards to the total flour in a percentage

-I chose to raise the hydration with five percent.
+I chose to raise the hydration by five percent.
 It seems like a good place to start, so this bread is made with 75% hydration.

 To make this sourdough olive bread recipe you need an active sourdough starter.
 If you don’t have one you can learn how to make one.